Trace Young

-Trace Young (born July 9, 2001) is an American college basketball player who is a guard for the LSU Tigers.
-He previously played for the Colorado State Rams.
+Trace Young (born July 9, 2001) is an American former college basketball player.
+He played for the Colorado State Rams and the LSU Tigers.

 Early life

 Trace Young was born on July 9, 2001, in Austin, Texas.
-He attended Dripping Springs High School, where he developed his basketball skills, earning recognition for his performance on the court.
-His family emphasized balancing academics with athletics, influencing his approach to both education and sports.
+Young attended Dripping Springs High School and later moved to join Colorado State University to study business marketing.
+He was active in his church.
+Young attended Austin Ridge Bible Church and later worked in music ministry at Mill City Church.

-During his junior year, he averaged 9.3 points, 4.4 rebounds, 1.5 assists, and 0.7 steals per game, earning District 25-5A Newcomer of the Year honors.
-In his senior season, he contributed to the team's 23–6 overall record and a berth in the Texas 5A Regional tournament.
+Young developed an interest in basketball at an early age and later became involved in music and content creation.
+During his junior year, he averaged 9.3 points, 4.4 rebounds, 1.5 assists, and 0.7 steals per game, earning District 25-5A Newcomer of the Year honours.
+In his senior season, he contributed to the team's 23–6 overall record and a berth in the Texas 5A regiona legional tournament.

-Young developed an early interest in basketball, stating that he began dribbling a basketball as soon as he could walk.
-In addition to sports, he cultivated a passion for music and content creation from a young age.